 © Christopher Gooding photo

 The Cobequid Off Highway Vehicle Club have more than one reason to be proud this week.
 Besides unveiling their new brand, they’ve acquired a cargo trailer to help them with trail maintenance and events.
-Members (from left) Drew Fraser, Jason Sharpe, Doug Marshall, Troy Henwood and Jerry “Beak” Laurie were on hand for the Thursday reveal.
+Members (from left) Drew Fraser, Jason Sheriff, Doug Marshall, Troy Henwood and Jerry “Beak” Laurie were on hand for the Thursday reveal.

 SPRINGHILL – To most of you, it’s a trailer.